What impact do volunteers achieve through their work with the Coalition?

 What volunteer opportunities do you offer?

-We have 4 volunteer opportunities: Tax Preparer, Financial Guide, Bi-Lingual Interpreter, and Tax Site Greeter.
+We have 4 volunteer opportunities: Tax Preparer, Financial Guide, Bi-Lingual Interpreter, and Community Engagement Liaison.
 Please visit the Volunteer Positions page for a complete description of each volunteer position.

 I have no experience in accounting or finance, can I still volunteer?